anthonyMayer868/NumericalProgrammingLanguage/README.md

 The algebra of the extended duals are defined so that first and second derivatives are carried around and calculated as you go.
 As a result, arbitarily complex univariate functions can be maximized or minimized with newtons method without needing to resort to symbolic differentiation or inaccurate numerical differentiation.

+The heavy lifting of this code is done in tree.h.
+Sample code is in start.txt.
+For now this will only run in linux.
+I have a newer version of the language with cleaner syntax and am currently working on documenting it.